Citrix Secure Hub

 Your technical support case is updated when your details and certificate have been added to the Citrix servers.

 Configuring certificate + one-time-password authentication for Secure Hub

 You can configure NetScaler so that Secure Hub authenticates using a certificate plus a security token that serves as a one-time password.
 This configuration provides a strong security option that doesn’t leave an Active Directory footprint on devices.

-To enable Secure Hub to use this type of authentication, add a rewrite action and a rewrite policy in NetScaler that inserts a custom response header of the form X-Citrix-AM-GatewayAuthType: CertAndRSA to indicate the NetScaler Gateway logon type.
+To enable Secure Hub to use this type of authentication, do the following: Add a rewrite action and a rewrite policy in NetScaler that inserts a custom response header of the form X-Citrix-AM-GatewayAuthType: CertAndRSA to indicate the NetScaler Gateway logon type.

-Ordinarily, Secure Hub uses the NetScaler Gateway logon type configured in the XenMobile console.
-However, this information isn’t available to Secure Hub until Secure Hub completes logon for the first time, so the custom header is required to allow Secure Hub to do this.
+Ordinarily, Secure Hub uses the NetScaler Gateway logon type configured in the Endpoint Management console.
+However, this information isn’t available to Secure Hub until Secure Hub completes logon for the first time.
+Therefore, the custom header is required.

-If different logon types are set in XenMobile and NetScaler, the NetScaler configuration overrides the XenMobile configuration.
-For details, see NetScaler Gateway and XenMobile.
+If different logon types are set for Endpoint Management and NetScaler, the NetScaler configuration overrides.
+For details, see NetScaler Gateway and Endpoint Management.